 Noma Kyoto Guide

-Kyoto is home to hundreds of incredible restaurants!
-Our team has been exploring this amazing dining scene – from smaller, multigenerational restaurants to newer and more modern places – in the time we have been here preparing for our pop-up.
+Kyoto is home to hundreds of incredible restaurants.
+Our team has been exploring this amazing dining scene – from smaller, multigenerational restaurants to newer, more modern places – during our time in spring 2023 and again in the time we have been here preparing for our pop-up this autumn.

-Keep in mind, that the vast majority of restaurants in Kyoto are small, cozy spots which can consequently make it difficult to find space.
-A general rule of thumb is to make reservations before you go out when possible, lest you enjoy waiting.
-A second rule is that if you see a line (and it’s related to food), get in it!
+Keep in mind, the vast majority of restaurants in Kyoto are small, cozy spots, which can make it difficult to find space.
+Two quick rules of thumb: First, we recommend you make reservations before you go out when possible, lest you enjoy waiting.
+Secondly, if you see a line (and it’s related to food), get in it!
 It will be worth the wait.

 Food